ttirtia/cod-wz-tournament-api/README.md

 }
 ```

-Save the JWT token you get in response.
+And save the JWT token you get in response.

-Click on `HTTP HEADERS` in the lower left corner of the playground and add:
+Then click on `HTTP HEADERS` in the lower left corner of the playground and add:

 ```graphql
 {